-In Maryland, the official source of the state statutes is the Annotated Code of Maryland.
+In Maryland, the official source for the state statutes is the Annotated Code of Maryland.
 All Maryland law libraries and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the Annotated Code of Maryland in print.
 Keep in mind, however, that the print version may be more useful in your research because it provides summaries of and citations to cases that have interpreted each statute.
 The free web version does not give summaries of case law.

 Citations to selected Maryland debt and credit law statutes: